mpounsett/no-response-issue/no-response-issue.md

 should ignore EDNS flags they do not understand and should not add them to the response [@!RFC6891].

+### Truncated EDNS Responses

+Some EDNS aware servers fail to include a OPT record when a truncated response is sent.
+A OPT record is supposed to be included in a truncated response [@!RFC6891].

+Some EDNS aware server fail to honour the advertised EDNS buffer size and send over sized responses.

 ### DNSSEC

 Servers should be checked to see if they support DNSSEC.
 Servers should also be checked to see if they support DNSSEC with EDNS.

+### EDNS over TCP

+Some EDNS aware servers incorrectly limit the TCP response sizes to the advertised UDP response size.

 # Firewalls and Load Balancers